proplot-dev/proplot/docs/tutorial5.rst

 The `~proplot.wrappers.standardize_1d` and
 `~proplot.wrappers.standardize_2d` functions are used to standardize the input of a bunch of different plotting functions.
+See the documentation for details.

 `~proplot.wrappers.standardize_1d` allows you to optionally omit *x* coordinates (in which case they are inferred from the *y* coordinates) or pass 2D *y* coordinate arrays (in which case the plotting method is called with each column of the array).

 `~proplot.wrappers.standardize_2d` allows you to optionally omit *x* and *y* coordinates (in which case they are inffered from the data array), guesses graticule edges for ``pcolor`` and ``pcolormesh`` plots, and optionally enforces global data coverage when plotting in :ref:`Projection axes`.
-See the documentation for details.

 Colormaps and color cycles
 --------------------------

-The new `~proplot.wrappers.cmap_wrapper` and `~proplot.wrappers.cycle_wrapper` can be used to create and apply new colormaps and property cyclers on-the-fly.
+The `~proplot.wrappers.cmap_wrapper` and
+`~proplot.wrappers.cycle_wrapper` wrappers can be used to create and apply new colormaps and property cyclers on-the-fly.
 See :ref:`Making your own colormaps` and
 :ref:`Making your own color cycles` for details.
-`~proplot.wrappers.cmap_wrapper` also implements several other useful features, documented over the next three sections.
+`~proplot.wrappers.cmap_wrapper` also implements several other useful features, documented in the next three sections.

 Colormap levels
 ---------------